amartincolby/Rust-Quick-Guide/README.md

 React component or a Java class.

 These two goals, concise simplicity and broad context, are obviously at odds with one another.
+This is especially true with a language as rich as Rust.
 I hope that I find a middle ground that is approachable and easy to understand.

 The Rust docs are very good but somewhat verbose.
 I like documentation that is simple enough to be a one-pager.
 I aim for